-As of June 30, 2021, the District reported net pension liabilities for its proportionate share of the CalPERS net pension liability totaling \$9,068,514.
-The net pension liability was measured as of June 30, 2020.
+As of June 30, 2022, the District reported net pension liabilities for its proportionate share of the CalPERS net pension liability totaling \$6,191,486.
+The net pension liability was measured as of June 30, 2021.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating districts, actuarially determined.
-At June 30, 2020, the District's proportion was 0.4296% which is an increase 0.0036% from its proportion measured as of June 30, 2019.
-For the year ended June 30, 2021, the Palo Verde Community College District recognized pension expense of \$1,799,966.
-At June 30, 2021, the Palo Verde Community College District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2021, the District's proportion was 0.03% which remained the same from its proportion measured as of June 30, 2020.
+For the year ended June 30, 2022, the Palo Verde Community College District recognized pension expense of \$923,966.
+At June 30, 2022, the Palo Verde Community College District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Difference between projected and actual earnings on plan investments \$ 188,778 \$ - Differences between expected and actual experience 449,771 - Changes in assumptions 33,255 - Net changes in proportionate share of net pension liability 830,175 81,162 District contributions subsequent to the measurement date 906,609 - Total \$ 2,408,588 \$ 81,162
+Difference between projected and actual earnings on plan investments Differences between expected and actual experience Net changes in proportionate share of net pension liability District contributions subsequent to the measurement date Total